sneyx123-github/vim-translator/README.markdown

 Installation
 ------------

-To use the translator you need to install Ruby and the VIM to support Ruby, or nodejs.
+For version 1.3 you may choose driver for translate, now available ruby and node.js

+Ruby
+* install ruby
+* install vim with supporting ruby

+Node.js
+* install node.js

-For version 1.2 and earlier you must also install gem json.
+If you use version 1.2(that do not support nodejs) you must install ruby and install gem json.

+place files in `plugin` directory or under bundle `bundle/vim-translator`

 Configuration
 -------------